28 spots left — secure the 360 Charter Rate Guarantee

 The WordPress Tax: What Your “Developer” Isn’t Telling You

-The Hidden Costs Behind Your WordPress Website
+What Are the Hidden Costs Behind Your WordPress Website?

 You already know something’s wrong.
 Invoices keep arriving — hosting, plugin licences, backups, maintenance, speed optimisation, monitoring — and every few months, something breaks.
 Forms stop working.
 Plugins conflict.
 Pages slow down.
 And the developer charges again.
 This isn’t just bad luck.
 It’s the website builders vs managed websites ecosystem at work.
 The software itself isn’t a scam — but the industry built around it is.
 Agencies, hosting companies, and “web developers” profit from complexity, recurring costs, and dependency.
 Most aren’t developers — they’re salespeople packaging workarounds as essential services.
+And WordPress isn’t the only platform running this playbook — the Webflow tax works in much the same way.

 Even a simple small business website racks up a surprising bill: